suhussai/Process-Manager/README.md

 procnanny ---

 C program to monitor processes.
-Requires a configuration file, with the first line indicating the amount of time. in seconds, the program must allow a process to run before killing it.
-Each line after the first line lists the processes that must be monitored.
+Requires a configuration file, listing the processes to monitor and the number of seconds before executing the process.
+The procnanny.server communicates with clients updating them on which processes to monitor and for how long.
+The procnanny.server is responsible for informing the procnanny.clients and the procnanny.clients are responsible for executing the prorams specified by the procnanny.server.
 How to Run ---

 To compile the file: